resmio/git-along/README.md

 Color: gold (#FFD700)
 - `split into tasks`: Issue voted as a Project.
 - `discussion needed`: Needs agreement on how to solve it.
+- `requirements needed`: Specifications, information, screenshots, mockups or something similar missing.
+(i.e.: There is still something (which is directly related to this issue) missing before a developer could completely resolve this issue.)
+Can only be set on issues (as compared to `blocked`).
 - `review backend`
 - `review frontend`
 - `review product`